Psychographic segmentation: Definition

 - This segmentation type is important when customization of products and services is involved.

-- It is an extension of behavioral segmentation and offers options to divide the population based on attitudes or opinions as well.
+- It is an extension of behavioral segmentation and offers options to divide the population-based into attitudes or opinions as well.